kapresoft/kapresoft.github.io/_posts/2018-08-16-getting-started-with-maven.md

 ---
-title: Getting Started With Maven
+title: "Getting Started with Maven Build System in Java Projects"
 canonical_url: https://www.kapresoft.com/java/2018/08/16/getting-started-with-maven.html
 category: java
 redirect_from:
     - /p/getting-started-with-maven.html
     - /getting-started-with-maven.html
 image: /assets/images/kapresoft1-210x.png
+description: "Learn how to use Maven for the first time with this comprehensive guide.
+Get started with the Maven build system and improve your Java project."
 ---

-# Overview
+## Overview

 The following page will illustrate how to get started with the maven build system in your java projects.&nbsp;&nbsp;Use this guide as a reference when using Maven for the very first time.

 <!--excerpt-->

-# Table of Contents
+## Table of Contents

 1. Prerequisite
 2. What is Maven?